Senator Larry Craig "Wide Stance" Men's Restroom at Minneapolis — St. Paul Airport

 In October 2007 Craig announced that he was going back on his promise to resign and would serve out the remainder of his Senate term in order to "continue my effort to clear my name in the Senate Ethics Committee — something that is not possible if I am not serving in the Senate."

-In February 2008 the U.S. Senate Ethics Committee said that Craig's behavior was unacceptable even by Senate standards, saying that his "improper conduct" reflected "discreditably" on the United States Senate, and concluding that he had in fact committed the acts for which he had pleaded guilty, and that his attempts to withdraw his guilty plea were intended to evade the repercussions of his actions.
+In February 2008 the U.S. Senate Ethics Committee said that Craig's behavior was unacceptable even by U.S. Senate standards, saying that his "improper conduct" reflected "discreditably" on the United States Senate, and concluding that he had in fact committed the acts for which he had pleaded guilty, and that his attempts to withdraw his guilty plea were intended to evade the repercussions of his actions.

 Finally, on January 3, 2009, Craig left office after not seeking re-election in 2008.

-Three years after the arrest, I finally got the opportunity to photograph this notorious toilet when I managed to route some travel through MSP.
+Three years after the arrest, I finally got the opportunity to photograph the notorious airport toilet when I managed to route some travel through MSP.
 I was a late arrival on the photographic scene according to a story in the Idaho Statesman, quoting airport workers a few months after his arrest as saying "People have been going inside, taking pictures of the stall, taking pictures outside the bathroom door ... man, it's been crazy", and "There've been a lot of people coming to see it, I've been asked several times to take photographs of people in front of the bathroom."

 For more information see: